Curriculum of the Master of Data Science for Public Policy

 Semester 1

-This course introduces students to the policy process with a governance perspective.
-It analyses the capacity of political actors to design instruments to influence particular outcomes in different fields.
-Focusing on governance, rather than governments, students gain a broad perspective about the range of relevant actors involved in the policy process.
-The course provides students with a thorough understanding of the policy process with the perspective to achieve their own targets as future actors in the policy process.
+This course introduces students to the policy process from a governance perspective.
+The course analyses political actors` capacity to design instruments in order to influence particular outcomes in different policy fields.
+Focusing on governance rather than governments, students gain a broad understanding of the relevant actors involved in the policy process.
+Students will also acquire an in-depth understanding of the policy instruments, implementation and evaluation, and of how to influence agendas, outcomes and reforms as future policy analysts and actors in the policy process.
+This course is taught as a seminar and offered with different policy focuses.
+Please note that available Policy Process courses vary by semester.

-The course provides an intensive introduction to a wide range of topics, models and theories.
-It is suitable for students without an economics background, but students with prior training will also benefit.
-The course focuses on core topics in economics, such as supply and demand analysis, the role of markets and prices, welfare analysis, competition and monopolistic pricing, asymmetric information, externalities and government intervention, fiscal policy and taxation, game theory and uncertainty, trade, the labour market, and political economy.
+Economics I provides an intensive introduction to a wide range of topics, models and theories.
+It is suitable for students without a background in economics, but students with prior training will also benefit.
+The course focuses on core topics in economics, such as supply and demand analysis, the role of markets and prices, welfare analysis, competition and monopolistic pricing, asymmetric information, externalities and government intervention, game theory and uncertainty, trade, the labour market, and political economy.
+The course is taught as a lecture and complemented by a lab, in which students have the chance to discuss and further elaborate on the topics examined in the lecture.
+Students with a strong economics background can apply for a waiver.

 Mathematics is foundational to data science.
 This course aims to deliver compact and tailored introduction to the core mathematical concepts of data science.
 Upon completing the course, students should have a broad understanding of linear algebra, probability and statistics, and optimisation necessary for data science.